barhoring/jamstack-intro/README.md

 - Actually send form submissions to the function
 - Log the `event` arg to see what gets sent
 - Send back a status code and a message
+- Create an empty gatsby-config.js file.
+This will signify netlify to load both your gatsby site and the servelsss functions we added.
+- Run `netlify dev` and see your site at http://localhost:8888/ and access your function at localhost:8888/api/contact

 #### Use Mailgun to actually send emails